IgnusG/ignusg/README.md

 <!-- Courtesy of Anurag Hazra https://github.com/anuraghazra/github-readme-stats -->

 I'm Jonathan (aka IgnusG). <!-- Hello there sneaky source code viewer, enjoy the stay ;) -->

-I have just finished my M.Sc. in Computer Science and I'm looking for my next challenge to tackle.

 I ❤ Open Source and its community, and I try to do my best at contributing back wherever I can.
 I pretty much owe half of what I know to experimenting and learning from OSS.